astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ## How cluster policies work

 Cluster policies can be implemented using either your `airflow_local_settings.py` file or the `pluggy` interface.
 Any attributes defined using cluster policies take precedence over the attributes defined in your DAG or Task.
-In Astro, you can only implement policies using the `pluggy` interface.
+On Astro, you can only implement policies using the `pluggy` interface.

 Once implemented, if a DAG or task is not compliant with your set policies, the policy will raise the `AirflowClusterPolicyViolation` exception and the DAG will not be loaded.
 The Airflow web UI displays this exception as an `import error`.